everitosan/sshy/README.md

 # SSHY

-Cli to manage ssh connections avoiding to use ssh config files.
+SSH connections manager without ssh config files.

-It uses a sqlite to store and organize all needed information to conenct via ssh (except of key files).
+**Features**
+- Manage groups, severs and keys
+- Enable portable and encrypted information source (sqlite)

-| It needs ssh and ssh-keygen to be installed in your system.
+It needs `ssh` and `ssh-keygen` to be installed in your system.